Why Progressive Web Apps Should Be Your Business Choice Over a Native App

 This makes sense because the traditional choice, at least for about a decade was a mobile app.

-They have all the coolness and the web was pretty weak.
+Native apps had all the coolness and the web was pretty weak a few years ago.
 And of course everyone was nuts about native apps.

 It did not look great for the web.